marygutz/image-eliminator/readme.md

 Photos by [Mary Ličanin](http://marylicaninphotography.com)

-Special thanks to the city of Boston for the subject matter.
+Special thanks to the city of Boston for the subject matter, and to the hubs for patiently waiting for the potographer and carrying her photo gear.